Meuss/starter-kit/README.md

 - `eslint name-of-file.js --fix`

 ###### TODOS for this repo
-- add some initial pages
-- maybe add a basic mobile menu snippet, and js toggle logic?
+- maybe add a mobile menu snippet, and js toggle logic?
-- add webpack
-- add mobile detect to body class
+- add mobile detect to body class for quick IE shit
-- add the body default loading class and javascript logic
-- add image compression to gulp flow?
+- add image compression to gulp flow
 - should I include multilanguage by default?
-- should I include the kirby json api?
+- auto hreflang tags
+- start adding me some vue?